Kickstand Hardware - Pletscher, misc.

 To wreck your frame, overtighten it to the point where it starts to mash the chainstays, and then misinterpret the fact that the bolt keeps turning (as the chainstays keeps on flattening) as a sign that it's not tight enough, so keep on turning.
 You can use it on cheap or good bikes, but good bikes have thinner chainstays and while not at all delicate, they can still be wrecked, and that makes a sadder result.
 We still heartily endorse this, but use it mindfully.
 Don't just keep on turnin'...

-Short bolt for kickstand plate users.
+Shorty bolt for kickstand plate users.
 Lucky you, your frame has a kickstand plate!
-Instead of hacksawing the regular kickstand bolt down to size get this stumpy 8mm allen for easy kickstand installation.
+Instead of hacksawing the regular kickstand bolt down to size get this stumpy 8mm allen bolt for easy kickstand installation.

 Replacement top plate and bolt.
 Little green leaf not included, sorry.